AndriyKhokhlov07/ai-amanda-b2-task/README.md

 # Alondra Espacial & Amanda B2

 ## Description
 This project is a visually engaging, dynamic web homepage designed to showcase the expertise and experience of Alondra Espacial and Amanda B2.
-It features compelling messaging that emphasizes a decade of field experience and strategic innovation.
+It combines storytelling with immersive design to demonstrate a decade of field experience and strategic innovation.

 ### Key Features
 - **Animated Title:** A glowing, animated welcome message that draws visitors into the site.